Thomas Christiansen

-Thomas Christiansen Tarín (born 11 March 1973) is a Danish-Spanish former footballer who played as a striker, currently the head coach of Panama.
+Thomas Christiansen Tarín (born 11 March 1973) is a football manager and former player who played as a striker.
+He is the current manager of the Panama national team.

-Left-footed, he played for a number of clubs in Danish, Spanish and German football over a 15-year professional career, being crowned the top goalscorer of the 2002–03 Bundesliga whilst with Bochum.
-Born in Denmark, he represented the Spain national team.
+He played for a number of clubs in Denmark, Spain and Germany in a 15-year professional career, being crowned top scorer of the 2002–03 Bundesliga while with Bochum.
+Born in Denmark, he represented the Spain national team, earning two caps in 1993.

 In 2013, Christiansen started working as a manager.
+He led Panama at two CONCACAF Gold Cups, finishing as runners-up in 2023.

 Playing career

 Early years

 Born in Hadsund in Denmark to a Spanish mother, Christiansen was raised in Copenhagen.
-He started playing football aged nine in Avedøre IF, then spent one year at Brøndby IF before moving on to Hvidovre IF.
+He started playing football aged nine in Avedøre, then spent one year at Brøndby before moving on to Hvidovre.

-Christiansen trained with the youth team of Real Madrid, but when his mother forbade him to join the club, he moved to Boldklubben af 1893.
-In May 1991 he scored six goals in a youth team match against Kjøbenhavns Boldklub, and went back to Spain to train with defending La Liga champions FC Barcelona.
+Christiansen trained with the youth team of Real Madrid, but when his mother forbade him to join the club, he moved to B.93.
+In May 1991, he scored six goals in a youth team match against KB, and went back to Spain to train with defending La Liga champions Barcelona.